CharlesPikachu/videodl/docs/Quickstart.md

 video_client.startparseurlcmdui()
 ```

-Alternatively, you can run the following command directly in the terminal:
+Alternatively, you can run the following command directly in the terminal,

 ```bash
 videodl -i "URL" -c "{'TencentVideoClient': {'default_parse_cookies': your_vip_cookies_with_str_or_dict_format, 'default_download_cookies': your_vip_cookies_with_str_or_dict_format}}"
 ```

-Of course, you can also choose a general-purpose parser that supports VIP video parsing to achieve video extraction, for example:
+Of course, you can also choose a general-purpose parser that supports VIP video parsing to achieve video extraction, for example,

 ```bash
 videodl -i "IQIYI/YOUKU/TENCENT VIDEO URL" -g -a XMFlvVideoClient
 ```

 If you want to speed up the parsing, you can try specifying the parser used for the video you’re downloading.
-For example, when downloading a Douyin / TikTok video, you can run the command like this:
+For example, when downloading a Douyin / TikTok video, you can run the command like this,

 ```bash
 videodl -i "https://www.douyin.com/jingxuan?modal_id=7578412593719577899" -g -a "KedouVideoClient"